 Coming into play as a Rank 1 Cultist marks you as having advanced beyond the stage of Neophyte to become fully recognized as a Cultist of your faith.
 As such, you enter play with 3 Rites available to you and a copy of your faith’s Holy Writ.
 It costs 3xp and 10 glory to start play as a Rank 1 Cultist.

 A Rank 4 is the highest level that characters should expect to achieve in game, as Rank 5 Cultists are considered so central to the faith that their duties will inevitably lead them off the stage of the game and into other parts of the world.

 If a cultist of a major religion converts to a different faith, their rituals stay on their sheet and they can still attempt to cast the rituals of their old faith, but each time an attempt is made it would be as if the cultist received the worst result on the divine wrath roll chart.

 Those who wish to enter play as a cultist of a smaller cult must pay the necessary glory to enter play as a cultist of the parent religion (such as the Benalian for the Broken Bough, or a cultist of the Spirits for the Glimmering Lady) as well as 2 glory come in as a cultist of the smaller cult and to enter play with a copy of its Holy Writ and already beholden to the necessary vows.
 If the parent religion has different types they may enter play as one of those specific types of cultist as well as a cultist of the small cult, assuming that the vows of each do not interfere.
-For example, a cultist could spend 10 glory and 3 xp to enter play as a Benalian Lurite as well as spending 2 glory to a member of the cult of Mama Mort, for a total of 12 glory and 3xp.
+For example, a cultist could spend 10 glory and 3 xp to enter play as a Benalian Lurite as well as spending 2 glory to a member of the cult of Karas, for a total of 12 glory and 3xp.
 Any character can only enter play belonging to one small cult.